-Speech, language and communication needs (SLCN) encompass a wide range of difficulties related to all aspects of communication.
+SLCN encompass a wide range of difficulties related to all aspects of communication.
 Coles et al. (2017) identified the following skills as being involved in successful communication:

 - Attention & Listening: The ability to attend, listen, process and remember what is said.
 This can include screening internal and external sensory stimuli so that verbal information is prioritised.
 An example of communication deficits associated with attention and listening can be seen in people who have attracted a diagnosis of attention deficit hyperactivity disorder (ADHD). - Receptive Language: The ability to understand what the other person is saying because you can decode their vocabulary, the order of words in the sentence and because you have shared reference points regarding the definition of terms within your lived experience.
-An example of receptive language impairment that may be undiagnosed and 'invisible' is Developmental Language Disorder which impacts on people from childhood and into adulthood (Botting 2020). - Expressive Language: The ability to convey ideas through spoken language.
+An example of receptive language impairment that may be undiagnosed and 'invisible' is developmental language disorder which impacts on people from childhood and into adulthood (Botting, 2020). - Expressive Language: The ability to convey ideas through spoken language.
 This involves choosing the right words to say and putting them in the right order to form a coherent and concise description, explanation or narrative.
-Skills in expressive language can be disrupted by head injury, excessive substance misuse or dementia (Hughes et al. 2017; Budd 2020; Peel 2017). - Speech: The articulation and pronunciation of sounds in words in a fluent manner so that the listener can clearly understand the messages being conveyed.
-Clear speech can be impacted by a wide range of conditions such as dysfluency (stammering) (Rima et al. 2021) or dysarthria (slurred speech) (McAuliffe et al. 2017).

-• Social Interaction and Social Cognition: The ability to relate to others in a socially appropriate manner.
+Skills in expressive language can be disrupted by head injury, excessive substance misuse or dementia (Budd, 2020; Hughes et al., 2017; Peel, 2017). - Speech: The articulation and pronunciation of sounds in words in a fluent manner so that the listener can clearly understand the messages being conveyed.
+Clear speech can be impacted by a wide range of conditions such as dysfluency (stammering) (Rima et al., 2021) or dysarthria (slurred speech) (McAuliffe et al., 2017). - Social Interaction and Social Cognition: The ability to relate to others in a socially appropriate manner.
 This includes using communication for a range of purposes, such as requesting and rejecting, giving information, conversing and expressing emotion.
 It also relates to how well a person interacts with other people and how appropriate those interactions are in a given situation.
-It requires the ability to understand the unspoken rules of conversation and decode non-verbal communication (e.g., body language, tone of voice, and facial expression).
-Examples of conditions which include challenges in the domain of social interaction are Learning Disability, Autistic Spectrum Conditions and severe enduring mental health diagnosis such as psychosis (Morrison et al. 2020; Little et al. 2017).
+It requires the ability to understand the unspoken rules of conversation and decode non-verbal communication (e.g., body language, tone of voice and facial expression).
+Examples of conditions which include challenges in the domain of social interaction are learning disability, autistic spectrum conditions and severe enduring mental health diagnosis such as psychosis (Little, Swangler & Akin-Little, 2017; Morrison et al., 2020).